 The Municipality and our partners welcome any feedback relating to the initiative to assist us with future development.
-Your contributions can be send to: email@example.com or firstname.lastname@example.org.
+Your contributions can be sent to: firstname.lastname@example.org or email@example.com.

 The Mayor ended off her address at the launch with the famous quote by Ronald Reagan: “We can’t help everyone, but everyone can help someone.”
 She continued “by supporting this initiative, you will be helping us to help those in need.
 Make a big change with your small change and support the Stellenbosch, Give Responsibly Campaign!”

 - Kwik Spar (Neelsie);